madara-alliance/madara-orchestrator/README.md

 parallel to Madara and handles various critical jobs that ensure proper block processing, proof generation, data submission and state transitions.

-> 📝 **Note**: These instructions are verified for Ubuntu systems.
+> 📝 **Note**: These instructions are verified for Ubuntu systems with AMD64 architecture.
 While most steps remain similar
 > for macOS, some package names and installation commands may differ.

 ## Table of Contents